Skip to main content

 PKCE Implementation

-PKCE provides security for public clients (like CLI tools):
+PKCE provides security for public clients (like CLI tools and MCP clients):

 Code Verifier